torvalds/linux/Documentation/kbuild/reproducible-builds.rst

 -----------------------

-If you enable ``CONFIG_RANDSTRUCT``, you will need to pre-generate the random seed in ``scripts/gcc-plugins/randomize_layout_seed.h`` so the same value is used in rebuilds.
+If you enable ``CONFIG_RANDSTRUCT``, you will need to pre-generate the random seed in ``scripts/basic/randstruct.seed`` so the same value is used by each build.
+See ``scripts/gen-randstruct-seed.sh`` for details.

 Debug info conflicts
 --------------------